New Mexico Military Institute: History

 New Mexico Military Institute was founded by Colonel Robert S. Goss and Captain Joseph C. Lea in 1891, originally as the Goss Military Institute, with an initial enrollment of 38 students.
 It was recognized by the territorial legislature and renamed NMMI in 1893.
 While the legislature had recognized the school, it failed to provide funding, and the school was forced to close its doors on "Bad Friday", March 29, 1895.
 In the winter of 1894–1895 a funding bill was prepared and approved by the legislature.
 James J. Hagerman donated a 40 acre tract of land which became the current location of the institute.
 The school reopened in the fall of 1898.

 Hundreds of graduates served in World War I and World War II, including Medal of Honor recipient John C. Morgan and hotelier Conrad Hilton of the Hilton Hotels chain.

 In 1948, the institute introduced a four-year liberal arts college program but discontinued it in 1956.

 The school became fully coeducational in 1977, although some females had attended as non-cadet day students from 1891 to 1898.

-The current superintendent, Major General (retired) Jerry W. Grizzle, was appointed in 2009.

 In 2013, the institute broke off relations with the alumni association over disagreement about finances.
 Members of the alumni association claimed that this was an effort by the school to gain access and control of the over $5.2 million in assets of the association.
 On June 10, 2013, the school filed a lawsuit in Chaves County to take control of the assets of the alumni association.
 Editorial response to the institute's actions has been generally negative, calling it a "hijacking" of the group and its resources.
 On April 21, 2015, the Fifth Judicial District Court found that the alumni association had not breached its agreement with NMMI and that NMMI had "improperly terminated" the agreement.
 The judge required the association to turn over the funds.

+The current superintendent, Brigadier General (retired) Voris W. McBurnette, was appointed on June 6, 2024.